 13 of 31

-If you’ve never prepped filet mignon before, today’s the day to learn!
-Preparing filet mignon is much easier than you might think—and it’s ridiculously good when served up with sides of potatoes and green beans.
-Check out this guide to cooking the perfect filet mignon, don your “World’s Best Grill Master” apron, and get grilling.
+If you’ve never made filet mignon before, today’s the day to learn.
+Preparing filet mignon is much easier than you might think.
+And it’s ridiculously good when served with sides of potatoes and green beans.
+Treat yourself to some quality home-cooking.

 14 of 31

 Dairy and citrus aren't a common pair.
 But when it comes to creamsicles, the duo definitely works.
 These tart, creamy treats are a summertime staple.
 So cool off with one for National Creamsicle Day.